 WG3 formulates standards for matters related to basic driving tasks such as interior indicator displays and shifts, switches, and other operational features.
-It has also started addressing standard formulation for placement of the electronic shift and OTA HMI as the latest technologies.
+It is also addressing standard formulation for placement of the electronic shift and OTA HMI as the latest technologies.